GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/zdmgrfrspiED4fOQtoca.jpeg",
 alt="Render process compositor components.", width="800", height="559" %}

-Render process compositor components include:
+The render process compositor components include:

-- **Data handler:** maintains a composited layer list, display lists and property trees.
+- A **data handler** that maintains a composited layer list, display lists and property trees.
-- **Lifecycle runner:** runs the animate, scroll, composite, raster, and decode and activate steps of the rendering pipeline.
+- A **lifecycle runner** that runs the animate, scroll, composite, raster, and decode and activate steps of the rendering pipeline.
 (Remember that animate and scroll can occur in both the main thread and the compositor.)
-- **Input and hit test handler:** performs input processing and hit testing at the resolution of composited layers, to determine if scrolling gestures can be run on the compositor thread, and which render process hit tests should target.
+- An **input and hit test handler** performs input processing and hit testing at the resolution of composited layers, to determine if scrolling gestures can be run on the compositor thread, and which render process hit tests should target.